Western Portion of Vandalia Trail

 This four-mile stretch of the Vandalia Trail from Amo to the Hendricks-Putnam County line is part of Indiana’s National Road Heritage Trail – a 150-mile continuous system of multi-use trails that spans the state along the former Pennsylvania/Vandalia railroad corridors.
 The trail system closely follows the Historic National Road (U.S. 40) for most of its route and is designed for bicyclists, pedestrians and in some areas, equestrians.

 For 11 years, the western section of the Vandalia Trail was operated by The Friends of the Vandalia Trail, a group of dedicated volunteers.
 Hendricks County Parks & Recreation helped maintain the trail for eight years until this spring, when we officially acquired that section of the trail, establishing it as a county park.
 The Friends of the Vandalia Trail still serve as advisors, and they continue to help maintain the trail.

-The trail surface is currently a combination of natural surface and packed stone, but in the coming months, we will be paving the trail, providing a smooth asphalt surface for bicyclists and pedestrians to enjoy.
+The trail surface is now a smooth asphalt surface, perfect for bicyclists and pedestrians to enjoy.
 We will also be installing restrooms on both the Amo and Coatesville trailheads.